Estimated reading time: 6 minutes

 Step #4: Articles of Incorporation

 Now it’s time to file those state documents that actually establish your legal LLC.
-For a Limited Liability Company, you will need to file Articles of Incorporation.
-These articles will provide basic information about your new business and describe the fundamental operating characteristics of your LLC.
+For a Limited Liability Company, you will need to file Articles of Organization.
+These articles will provide basic information about your new business and describe the fundamental operating characteristics of your Limited liability company.

 Basic information that is typically requested includes the following: